-Our Primary Care training sites are situated within 2 large academic, hospital-based teaching practices – UF Health Shands and Malcolm Randall VAMC.
+Our Primary Care training sites are situated within two large academic, hospital-based teaching practices – UF Health Shands and Malcolm Randall VA Medical Center.
 The primary care clinic sites at both facilities have incorporated the team-based patient-centered medical home model of practice.
 Primary Care Track residents are directly involved in this model of patient care and work collaboratively with clinical nurses, clinical pharmacists, psychologist, and social workers to provide multidisciplinary care.
 Over 30 ambulatory faculty practice alongside residents and serve as their clinic preceptors.
 Our faculty has long-standing expertise in chronic disease management, geriatrics, women’s health, minority health, HIV medicine, global health, health disparities, quality improvement/patient safety, consultative medicine, health services research, and preventive medicine.

 With primary funding from the VA, many of the clinical rotations in the Primary Care Track will be based in the VAMC including the primary care continuity clinics.
 Our VA Health System is the second largest and busiest in the nation, serving the veteran population throughout North Florida and South Georgia.
 It houses a successful Home-Based Primary Care program and 11 community-based, rural-based outpatient clinics for our PC residents to actively engage with ambulatory clinicians in community medicine and rural health delivery.
 Our Malcolm Randall VAMC is located directly across the street from UF Health Shands Hospital and is fully affiliated with all the UF residency training programs.
 Thus, the Primary Care residents will still receive ample clinical rotations at UF Health Shands during their entire residency training.
 Primary Care residents will also have the opportunity to select a second-site community-based continuity clinic of their choice during their PGY2 and PGY3 year.

-Below are descriptions of 4 of our continuity clinics within the residency program:
+Below are descriptions of four of our continuity clinics within the residency program: